ppfmirador/biciregistro-app/README.md

 ## Environment Configuration

 Create a `.env.local` file in the project root for local development.
-For production/staging, set these variables in your hosting provider's settings.
+For production/staging, you must configure these variables directly in your hosting provider's settings.

 | Variable                                  | Description                                                                                                                                                             | Example                               |
 |-------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|